 "Pigeonholing is only interesting to pigeons."

-Wes is a Brooklyn based actor, operatic baritone, rock vocalist, and guitarist who was born and raised in Norfolk, Virginia.
+Wes is a Brooklyn based operatic baritone, actor, and instrumentalist who was born and raised in Norfolk, Virginia.
 Television and film work includes supporting and principal roles in Last Moment of Clarity, Adulthood, Six Degrees of Murder, The Bhatki Boy, and more.

-Stage performances include the title roles in Thomas' Hamlet, Rossini's Guillaume Tell, Hannah Before in As One, Marcello in La bohème, Escamillo in La Tragédie de Carmen, Zurga in Les pêcheurs de perles, Belcore in L'elisir d'amore, Ping in Turandot, Billy Bigelow in Carousel, Stanley Kowalski in Previn's A Streetcar Named Desire, Father Flynn in Cuomo and Shanley's Doubt, Curly in Oklahoma! as well as Reinaldo Arenas in the world premiere of Martín and Koch's Before Night Falls and Dax/Larry in the world premiere of Paterson and Cote's Three Way.
-Both cast recordings are available on iTunes, Amazon, and elsewhere (credited as Wes Mason).
+In opera Wes has performed as Thomas' Hamlet, Rossini's Guillaume Tell, Zurga in Les pêcheurs de perles, Escamillo in La Tragédie de Carmen, Marcello in La bohème, Belcore in L'elisir d'amore, Ping in Turandot, Hannah Before in Reed, Kaminski, and Campbell's As One, Stanley Kowalski in Previn's A Streetcar Named Desire, Father Flynn in Cuomo and Shanley's Doubt, Billy Bigelow in Carousel, Curly in Oklahoma! as well as Reinaldo Arenas in the world premiere of Martín and Koch's Before Night Falls and Dax/Larry in the world premiere of Paterson and Cote's Three Way.
+Both premiere cast recordings are available on iTunes, Amazon, and elsewhere (credited as Wes Mason).